SungHoHong2/Leetcode-Experiment/medium/Decode_String/README.md

 **Using Recursion**
 - Concepts
-    - Use the recursion to make use of the internal stack
+    - replace the stack with the internal stack used in recursion
 - [Source code](source/recursive.py)

 ```python